 Collocations are natural expressions of a language.
-As such, they are essential when learning a language.
+As such, they are essential when learning a foreign language.
 Here are 10 typical and useful collocations with “age” you may need in your everyday conversations in English.

 Meaning: for a long time

 Ex: It took us ages to get out of the traffic!

 Meaning: appear as old as you really are.

 Ex: You don’t look your age with that youthful hairstyle!

 Ex: Don’t be so childish.
 Act your age!